 Sergeant Cummings helped start his agencies Mounted Patrol unit in 2016.
 He is an accredited Mounted Police Instructor and has ridden at the Mounted Police Seminar with the Royal Canadian Mounted Police Musical Ride.
 In 2019 Joe was recognized as a subject matter expert by the Colorado State Legislature and assisted in passing Colorado House Bill 1180, the Police Horse Protection Act which was signed into law.

 Joe is a DOJ/ICITAP contractor who has traveled to Kiev and Kharkov, Ukraine as part of an international police horse training team.
-He has ridden horses in Spain and has traveled to France to train at L'Academie Nationale de Gardes Equestres in the system of Bajutsu Special Police, a system of mounted defense and arrest control and the use of the safety strap, where he received certification.
+He has ridden horses in Spain and trained in France at L'Academie Nationale de Gardes Equestres in the system of Bajutsu Special Police, a system of mounted defense and arrest control and the use of the safety strap, where he received certification.

-Joe is currently the lead instructor for several Denver Metro area mounted patrol units and a member for the Colorado Mounted Law Enforcement Association and board member for the North American Mounted Commanders Association.
+Joe is continuing to instruct for several Denver Metro area mounted patrol units and is a member for the Colorado Mounted Law Enforcement Association and board member for the North American Mounted Commanders Association.

 Larry Murphy retired from the El Paso County Sheriff’s Office after 22 years of service.
 Larry was assigned to the Mounted Unit in a “core deputy” capacity from 1998 until his retirement in 2017.
 During his tenure with the El Paso County Sheriff’s Office Mounted Unit, the unit patrolled high crime areas as directed, enforced applicable statutes, provided law enforcement services in remote areas, assisted in fugitive searches, evidence searches, crowd management as well as search and rescue.